jkkummerfeld/1ec-graph-parser/README.md

 all 3153 3864 3522 89.5229982964 81.599378882 85.3777416734
 ```

+These numbers are (count of matching, gold total, test total, precision, recall, f-score).

 ## Questions

 If you find bugs or have questions about any of this software please either contact me (jkk@cs.berkeley.edu) or create an issue.